python-discord/site/pydis_site/apps/content/resources/guides/python-guides/subclassing_context.md

                 "This confirmation dialog is not for you.", ephemeral=True )
             return False

-    # ensure that other members do not confirm or deny

     async def on_timeout(self) -> None:
         if self.delete_after and self.message: